alexseitsinger/download_image/README.md

 ## Description

-Create an in-memory image file, in the specified format, from a remote URL.
+Create an in-memory image file, in the specified format, from a remote URL for saving to a django ImageField.

 ## Installation